unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ##### Climbing, Swimming, and Crawling

 While climbing or swimming, each foot of movement costs 1 extra foot (2 extra feet in difficult terrain), unless a creature has a climbing or swimming speed.
-At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Physique) check.
+At the GM's option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Physique) check.
 Similarly, gaining any distance in rough water might require a successful Strength (Physique) check.

 ##### Jumping